saakethmm/al-folio/_posts/2024-06-23-intentions.md

 * A deep dive into certain papers which I find especially worth digging into, along with their implications for the broader field.

-* Inspired by Patrick Mineault's work at the [NeuroAI Archive](https://www.neuroai.science/archive), I'll post paper bundles (summary of 4-5 papers) around some topic?
+* Inspired by Patrick Mineault's work at the [NeuroAI Archive](https://www.neuroai.science/archive), I'll post paper bundles (summary of 4-5 papers) around some topic

 * Workshop/conference reviews